symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-manual.rst

 - The **node's public TLS key**.
 This is the key the node uses to authenticate data for transport over `TLS <https://en.wikipedia.org/wiki/Transport_Layer_Security>`__ and is typically provided by the node owner.

-Optionally:

-- An **Announcer account (A)** with enough |networkcurrency| to pay for transaction fees.
-By announcing the final harvesting delegation request through this account instead of **M**, even the fact that **M** is involved in delegated harvesting is hidden from the network.
-Use this account for added privacy.

 Refer to the :doc:`Creating an account <../account/creating-an-account>` guide to know how to create new accounts if you need to.

 .. note:: The following bash code snippets make use of :doc:`symbol-cli <../../cli>` and assume that the **main account (M)** is set as the **default** profile.
 Use the ``‑‑profile`` parameter if this is not the case.